Skip to main content

 outlit.track(options)

-Track a custom event for an identified user.
+Track a custom event for a user, a customer, or both.

 outlit.track({